-It was with this in mind that last year we decided to set up Scotland in a Zoom.
+It was with this in mind, that last year we decided to set up Scotland in a Zoom.

 We began before lockdown with two face-to-face sessions in Paisley and Edinburgh.
 The pandemic then brought those sessions to a firm stop.
 But over recent months, we took the conversation online, with eight Zoom events across the country.

-The basic idea was simply to bring together Scots who disagree on the question of independence and the Union and to facilitate a conversation about the country's future.
+The basic idea was simply to bring together Scots who disagree on the constitution and to facilitate a conversation about the country's future.